Chokhamela: Life and Family

 Chokhamela was initiated into bhakti (spirituality) by the poet-saint Namdev (1270-1350 CE).
 Once when he visited Pandharpur, he listened to Sant Namdev's kirtan.
 Already a devotee of Vitthal (Vithoba), Chokha was moved by Namdev's teachings.

 Later, he moved to Pandharpur.
-The traditional story is that the upper castes here did not allow him to enter the temple, nor did they allow him to stand in the door of the temple, so he instead built a hut on the other side of the river Chandrabhaga.
+The traditional story is that the upper castes here did not allow him to enter the temple, nor did they allow him to stand in the door of the temple, so he instead built a hut on the other side of the river Bhima River.